 - Continue to add buttons, one at a time, gluing after each addition.

 - As you add the last button, tie a knot, trim the thread, and glue down.

 - Now your button tree is finished.

-- Using embroidery floss, make a “pompom” with 4 loops.
+- Using embroidery floss, make a "pompom" with 4 loops.
 The length of the loops can vary depending on the size of your gift bag.
-The loops on my pompom are about 5.5″ long.
-I used a piece of cardboard to wrap the loops.
+The loops on our pompom are about 5.5" long.
+We used a piece of cardboard to wrap the loops.
 (Click here for more detailed instructions for making pompoms.)